-Well behaved dogs are welcome to come on plan your own events.
+Well behaved dogs are welcome.
 However if you are wanting to go on a wilderness trek it will be your responsibility to bring the supplies your dog will need.
 Your dog will need to be housed in your tent and you will need to clear up dog mess and dispose of it responsibly once out of the wilderness.

 A Munro is a mountain in Scotland which is over 3,000ft high (or rather less romantically, 914.4 metres).
 There are currently 282 Munros listed by the Scottish Mountaineering Council.
 Just to add to this there are another whole host of mountain categories - the other most popular lists being the 222 Corbetts (Mountains in Scotland between 2,500ft and 2,999ft), 214 Wainwrights in England's Lake District, and the 14/15 Welsh 3,000's (depending on which ones you include...).